aigc-apps/sd-webui-EasyPhoto/README.md

 # 📷 EasyPhoto | Your Smart AI Photo Generator (AnyID).
 🦜 EasyPhoto is a Webui UI plugin for generating AI portraits that can be used to train digital doppelgangers relevant to you.

-We are continuously enhancing our efforts to expand the EasyPhoto pipeline, making it suitable for any identification (not limited to just the face)
+Here, we expand the EasyPhoto pipeline, making it suitable for any identification (not limited to just the face).

+We are still work on it for robust generation, have it for fun and welcome any suggestions!

 🦜 🦜 Welcome!